Wildhoney/Formv/README.md

 Formv utilises the native [form validation](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation) which is built-in to all recent browsers &ndash; as such, all validation rules are set on the relevant form fields using `required`, `pattern`, `minLength`, etc...

 Formv has a philosophy that it should be easy to opt-out of form validation if and when you want to use another technique in the future.
-That means not coupling your validation to a particular method, which makes it easily reversible &ndash; that is why Formv comes with only two simple React components &ndash; `Form` and `Field`.
+That means not coupling your validation to a particular method, which makes it easily reversible &ndash; that is why Formv comes with only one fundamental React component &ndash; `Form`.

 To get started you need to append the form to the DOM.
 Formv's `Form` component is a plain `form` element that intercepts the `onSubmit` function.
 We then nest all of our input fields in the `Form` component as you would normally. `Form` takes an optional function child as a function to pass the form's state &ndash; you can also use the context API for more complex forms.